nobooli/POLton/docs/src/trivia-streams.md

 In her Dark Souls 2 stream, she started singing to shake off her fear when she needed to get past a cluster of spiders to get an item.

 In her Rhythm Heaven stream, there was a spider-like insect in a stage where you have to sort items.
 She panicked and froze for a moment after seeing it.
-(The moment she touched the spider-like creature she said "disgusting")
+(The moment she touched the spider-like creature she said "Disgusting.")

-In her Katamari Damacy stream, right after she saw a spider web she hurriedly went past through it and she was prompted to go back.
+In her Katamari Damacy stream, right after she saw a spider web she hurriedly went past through it, but she was prompted to go back and get it.

-When she was in elementary school, when her sister tried to prank her with spiders, (practical joke context? needs better English) they had had a serious quarrel that caused her to leave the house for more than 3 hours.
-After that, she didn't talk to her sister for a week.
+When she was in elementary school, when Anehara tried to prank her with spiders, (practical joke context? needs better English) they had had a serious fight that caused her to leave the house for more than 3 hours.
+After that, she didn't talk to Anehara for a week.

 [Suzuhara Lulu's Memory]

 Suzuhara Lulu couldn't remember the names of her opponents well.

-Despite fighting the same enemy for hours, she couldn't remember their name so it's not rare for her to ask for their name right after beating them. (the following sentences look like speculation?:) She's too focused on the fight she doesn't even consider the names of her opponents, and it looks like she loses interests in them right after beating them. (although this isn't the case actually)
+Despite fighting the same enemy for hours, she couldn't remember their name so it's not rare for her to ask for their name right after beating them.
+She's too focused on the fight she doesn't even recognize the names of her opponents, and it looks like she loses interest in them right after beating them. (original source kinda weird, needs some checks)

-Her sense of direction is so terrible she often gets lost even in places she previously went to.
+Her sense of direction is so terrible she often gets lost even in places she just previously went to.
 She said that although she often gets lost in games, she has never gotten lost in real life.

 [Luluspeak]

 She always inflects her words with -lulu on purpose, usually on verbs ending with ru.
 Examples: ohalulu, ganbalulu, arigalulu, inoruru, ikichi wo susururu; there's other cases like luluoboe from the word urooboe

-・Konlulu (see my dictionary entry for more information)
+・Konlulu (see the dictionary entry for more information)

-Note: Konlulu is always used as a noun or verb. (although it's possible to use it to describe things, as an adjective or adverb, but there are no cases of that usage so far)
+TL Note: Konlulu is always used as a noun or verb. (it's possible to use the word to describe things, as an adjective or adverb, but so far she hasn't done it yet)

 The word "Konlulu"/「こんるる～」 is used in a multiple ways including, but not limited to: first time meeting an enemy, striking first, attacking the opponent by surprise

-・Special usage of the word Konlulu
+・Special usage of the word Konlulu (Lost Ember stream)

-One special usage of the word "Konlulu" is when it's used to describe the "flow" of souls, like when transferring souls
+One new definition of the word "Konlulu" is "the flow of souls", used when she was transferring her soul between various animals in Lost Ember.

-(note:)
+TL Note:
 魂流流/魂流々 from 魂/soul and 流/flow or current
 Do note that while 流流/流々 means "style" or "workmanship", this isn't the case for Konlulu and is read as "flow flow" instead.